 -The Company is a supplier of drivetrain systems and components as well as undercarriage products and system for trailer applications for the commercial vehicle, transportation and industrial sectors.

--In March 2011, the Company has officially changed its name to Meritor, Inc. from ArvinMeritor.
-With the divestitures of its light vehicle businesses completed, the Company is now focused on commercial vehicle and industrial markets.
+-In March 2011, the Company officially changed its name to Meritor, Inc. from ArvinMeritor.
+With the divestitures of its light vehicle businesses, the Company is now solely focused on the commercial vehicle and industrial markets.